-Lewisham Town Centre is planned to be the subject of considerable development over the next 10 years, with the Council aiming to improve the centre's standing within the London-wide retail hierarchy and to provide substantial new housing, retail and leisure/recreational development.
+Catford Town Centre is planned to be the subject of considerable development over the next 10 years, with the Council seeking to provide new housing, retail and leisure/recreational development.
 The extent of change envisaged makes it essential that a detailed and location specific planning document is in place to guide and manage future changes and to maximise the benefit derived from the expected development.
-The AAP implements Core Strategy Spatial Policies 1 and 2.
+The CTCLP implements Core Strategy Spatial Policies 1 and 2.
 Spatial Policy 2 states the following.

-Lewisham Town Centre will:
+Catford Town Centre will:

-- 1. be designated as a Major town centre, and will be further developed so that by 2026 it achieves Metropolitan status on the London-wide retail hierarchy and continues to contribute to the local night-time economy - 2. accommodate up to 40,000 sq.m of additional retail floor space and 4,300 sq.m of additional leisure floorspace by 2026 - 3. accommodate up to 1,500 additional new homes by 2016 and a further 1,100 additional new homes by 2026
+- be designated as a Major town centre with new development seeking to maintain and enhance its status, to secure its physical regeneration and ensure its continued contribution to the local night-time economy - 2. build on its role as the civic heart of the borough - 3. accommodate up to 22,000 square metres of additional retail floorspace by 2026 - 4. accommodate 650 additional new homes by 2016 and up to 1,100 additional new homes by 2026 - 5. be one of the borough's preferred locations for new office development.

-- 4. contain a Local Employment Location (LEL) at Molesworth Street - 5. be one of the borough's preferred locations for new office development - 6. contain a strategic development site, the Lewisham Gateway, which will act as a catalyst for regeneration of the town centre.

-The Council will prepare an Area Action Plan for the Lewisham Town Centre to ensure the forecast growth is managed and delivered.
+The Council will prepare an Area Action Plan for the Catford Town Centre to ensure the forecast growth is managed and delivered.
 The Area Action Plan is the implementation and delivery plan for the changes that will occur in the town centre during this period.
 In particular, it will provide a detailed planning and implementation strategy for major opportunity sites within the town centre.

 Direction about the appropriate scale of housing growth and its distribution across the borough is provided by both the adopted Core Strategy and the London Plan (July 2011).
 The Core Strategy was prepared in general conformity with the London Plan (2008) however, the review of that plan and the subsequent preparation of the draft replacement London Plan (in 2009 which became the adopted plan in 2011) was considered at all times during the Core Strategy's preparation.
-Therefore the London Plan 2011 does not present a new context for either the SA DPD or the AAP.
+Therefore the London Plan 2011 does not present a new context for the CTCLP.